How to keep your food safe during that Memorial Day picnic

 • Separate: For food items that will not be cooked, keep them separate from raw meat, poultry and seafood.

-• Cook: Remember that nearly 20 recalls from the U.S. Department of Agriculture last year stemmed from Listeria, E. coli and Salmonella.
+• Cook: Remember that more than a dozen recalls from the U.S. Department of Agriculture in 2023 stemmed from Listeria, E. coli and other pathogens.
 These recalls involved tens of thousands of pounds of beef, pork and poultry.
 And that’s just the ones we know about.
 It’s important to know that cooking to the proper temperature kills Listeria, Salmonella and E. coli.

 Use a food thermometer to make sure your food is cooked properly to reach a temperature high enough to kill germs.
 To be safe, use two thermometers in case one is faulty.